cleontay/INF2004_Team6/README.md

 4. **Motor**
 5. **Ultrasonic**
 6. **WiFi**
+The codes in the driver folder are written in driver format to facilitate better integration.

-The integrated_car folder is the integration of all our components using FreeRTOS.
+The **integrated_car** folder is the integration of all our components using FreeRTOS.

 ## Robot Car Setup and Execution Guide